mskf1383/pashmak/README.md

 Pashmak scripts have cool and pashmaki syntax.

 ### hello world!
-this is a simple hello world script in pashmak:
+This is a simple hello world script in pashmak:

 ```bash
 println 'hello world';
 ```

 ## Online interpreter
-if you want to test pashmak without installing and need to run it online, go to [Pashmak online interpreter](https://pashmio-parsampsh.fandogh.cloud/)
+If you want to test pashmak without installing and need to run it online, go to [Pashmak online interpreter](https://pashmio-parsampsh.fandogh.cloud/)

 ## Authors
-pashmak is written by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/parsampsh/pashmak/graphs/contributors)
+Pashmak is written by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/parsampsh/pashmak/graphs/contributors)

 ## Contributing
-if you want to contribute to this project, read [Contributing Guide](CONTRIBUTING.md)
+If you want to contribute to this project, read [Contributing Guide](CONTRIBUTING.md)

 ## Changelog
-to see pashmak versions changelog, read [Changelog](CHANGELOG.md)
+To see pashmak versions changelog, read [Changelog](CHANGELOG.md)

 # Documentation
-read the following Documentation to learn pashmak.
+Read the following Documentation to learn pashmak.

 ### Table of contents
 - [Installation](#installation)